AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.2-release-activity/23-2-agile-enhancements.md

 Also, the Boards field is now available to add to lists and reports for tasks or issues.
 This field displays all boards that a task or issue has been added to.

-For more information, see [Add existing tasks or issues to a board](/help/quicksilver/agile/get-started-with-boards/add-card-from-list-to-board.md). <!--This article will not be available until I verify the feature is released to Preview and publish the article. -->
+For more information, see [Add existing tasks or issues to a board](/help/quicksilver/agile/get-started-with-boards/add-card-from-list-to-board.md).

 ## Log hours on connected cards on a board